A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Distributed Split Gibbs sampler

 \subsection{Distributed SPMD architecture}

-The distributed block-coordinate sampler described in the previous section can benefit from an implementation on an Single Program Multiple Data (SPMD) architecture.
+The distributed block-coordinate sampler described in the previous section can benefit from an implementation on a Single Program Multiple Data (SPMD) architecture.
 In contrast with a client-server configuration, all the workers execute the same task on a subset of each block of parameters and observations~\cite{Darema2001}.
 This enables the hypergraph structure of $\Db$ to be exploited to reduce the number and volume of the communications.

-In practice, \Cref{mod:hypergraph} and \Cref{ass:gen} ensure that most of the operations of Algorithm~\eqref{algo:SPA-simple-sampling} are compatible with an SPMD architecture.
-As noted in~\Cref{Sec:introduction}, the data fidelity term can be represented by either the function $f$, $g$ of $h$ in~\eqref{eq:dist-gen-lin}, depending on the nature of the noise $\Dc$ affecting the observations $\yb \in \GGG$ in~\eqref{eq:full_model}.
-The separability Assumptions~\ref{ass:gen}-\ref{ass:gen:ii} and~\ref{ass:gen:iii} ensure that $K$ conditionally independent blocks of observations can be formed.
-This leads to a partition of the observations into $\yb = (\yb_k)_{1 \leq k \leq K}$, with $\yb_k \in \GGG_k$ the block of observations stored on the worker $k$.
-In this case, no observation needs to be exchanged between the workers.
+In practice, \Cref{mod:hypergraph} and \Cref{ass:gen} ensure that most of the operations of Algorithm~\ref{algo:SPA-simple-sampling} are compatible with an SPMD architecture.
+The separability Assumptions~\ref{ass:gen}-\ref{ass:gen:ii} and~\ref{ass:gen:iii} ensure that $K$ conditionally independent blocks can be formed for variables $\vb \in \GGG$ in the dual domain.
 The separability of $g$ further implies that the evaluation of its proximity operator is easy to parallelize.
-Combining the definition of $\phi_{\alpha}$ and $\psi_{\beta}$ (\Cref{ass:gen}-\ref{ass:gen:iv}) with the structure of $\Db$ finally enables Algorithm~\eqref{algo:SPA-simple-sampling} to be reformulated using blocks of parameters, each stored on (only) one of the $K$ workers.
-Using an SPMD architecture for Algorithm~\eqref{algo:single-synch} offers several advantages listed below.
+Combining the definition of $\phi_{\alpha}$ and $\psi_{\beta}$ (\Cref{ass:psgla-spa}-\ref{ass:psgla-spa:phi_psi}) with the structure of $\Db$ finally enables Algorithm~\ref{algo:SPA-simple-sampling} to be reformulated using blocks of parameters, each stored on (only) one of the $K$ workers.
+Using an SPMD architecture for Algorithm~\ref{algo:single-synch} offers several advantages listed below.